Five expert tips for driving plant-based change in schools

 5. Rename your meat-free day (or don’t name it at all)

 Try mixing up the day.
-Go for a Tuesday one week, for example, and a Thursday the next.
+For example, go for a Tuesday one week and a Thursday the next.
 This helps to normalise the idea of eating healthier, more sustainable food any day of the week.

 What is a planet-themed day?